LTUC/amman-dotnet-401d2/Projects/Final/FinalPitch.md

 ## Brainstorming Ideas
 Pitching a Project
 Brainstorm Ideas
-Grab a whiteboard and brainstorm ideas.
+Grab a white board and brainstorm ideas.
 During this phase, there is no comment or criticism of ideas.
 Ideas should be given in the form of titles or very short phrases.
 If an explanation is needed, save it for the pitch round.

 ## Pitching a Project
 Once a critical mass of ideas has been written down,